reactjs/React.NET/site/jekyll/features/css-in-js.md

 ```

 ### Emotion

+#### ⚠️  This may break when emotion publishes a major update, please look at the [webpack sample](https://github.com/reactjs/React.NET/blob/master/src/React.Sample.Webpack.CoreMvc/package.json) for the currently known compatible version.

 Emotion's integration with ReactJS.NET only supports rendering inline styles (instead of rendering them in the document head).